Pre-furbished Inventory

 This Westinghouse is a real gem.
 This set features clean, modernist styling that's characteristic of the late 1950s/early 1960s transition period.
 The two-tone design with its cream-colored front panel framed by a darker cabinet trim creates a sophisticated look.
 The large rounded rectangular picture tube dominates the front, while the two circular control knobs positioned at the top corners would have managed channel selection and volume/power.

 It has upcycling potential for a cat bed and lower bunk depending on the room.
 There is also potential to add elegant legs.
+Medium rehab needed.
+Metal could be restored or painted.
 The measurements are 24.5 in.
 W, 20 in.
 D and 30.5 in.
 H. Reference #031 when you fill out the custom order form.

 #032 AVAILABLE FOR CUSTOM ORDER